 Made for the Man that Cares

-Our starting point was to be the humble but arguably most versatile of traditional clothing layers, the gilet; also known as a vest or waistcoat in some parts of the world.
-Inspired by our travels and faced with the challenge of trying to find a financially viable manufacturing base, our original gilets were manufactured in Jaipur, India; a move that simultaneously informed the name of our brand, Darzi, which literally translates as tailor in Urdu.
+With this in mind we decided to start out with our own take on the humble but arguably most versatile of traditional clothing layers, the gilet; also known as a vest or waistcoat in some parts of the world.
+Inspired by our travels and faced with the challenge of trying to find a financially viable manufacturing base, our original gilets were initially manufactured in Jaipur, India; a move that simultaneously informed the name of our brand, Darzi, which literally translates as tailor in Urdu.
 It also led to the early adoption of certain stylistic influences such as the classic Nehru collar which remain with us to this day.

 These formative years gave us plenty to be thankful for, not least in strengthening our worldly outlook and ethos as a brand.
 Central to this ethos however has always been the desire to minimise our impact as a business on the planet, an aspiration which became increasingly at odds with the fact that we were making our products thousands of miles away from our home market.